scottwallacesh/concourse-terraform/examples/README.md

 - uses an s3 backend to persist state and an s3 bucket to persist the plan archives

+- triggered `auto-plan` runs a no-output plan for every commit

-- generates a plan archive for each commit
+- manually triggered `plan` generates a plan archive for the latest commit

-- requires reviewing and approving the plan archive before it can be applied
+- requires `review` and `approve` jobs before the plan archive can be applied

 - uses serial groups to prevent concurrent state modifications

-- supports creating and destroying using plans
+- also creates destroy plans

+- uses yaml anchors and aliases to DRY up the template